-The Invitation for Bids (IFB) competitive procurement process is used for public works/construction projects valued at \$6,500 or more, and, if appropriate, purchases of goods and services whose cumulative value will exceed \$75,000.
+The An Invitation for Bids (IFB) competitive, also called a sealed-bid procurement process, is a formal procurement method used for acquiring public works/(including_construction) projects valued at \$6,500 or more, and, if appropriate, purchases of goods and services whose cumulative value will exceed \$75,000_100,000.
 The IFB process is coordinated by the Director of Procurement.